Dharmil2684/DotSlash-7.0/README.md

 # Warranty Forecasting

+This project is our submission for the DotSlash 7.0 Hackathon 2024

 ## Introduction

 Warranty forecasting plays a crucial role in product-based companies, enabling them to optimize customer satisfaction, manage risks, and streamline operational efficiency.
 Our web application, "Warranty Forecasting," offers a comprehensive solution for companies to analyze testing data, generate optimal warranty forecasts, and visualize insights through graphical representations.